-This paved trail extends 8.1 miles from the intersection of Alafaya Trail and Lokanotosa Trail, through Jay Blanchard Park, to Forsyth Road.
-The Trail features riverside recreation, picnicking, wildlife watching, and canoe trails.
+This paved trail extends 7.4 miles from the intersection of Alafaya Trail and Lokanotosa Trail, through Jay Blanchard Park, to Forsyth Road.
+The Trail features riverside recreation, picnicking, wildlife watching and canoe trails.
 There is available parking/access areas at Jay Blanchard Park, Econ Soccer Complex, Arcadia Acres and on Harrel Road, just north of Colonial Drive.
 There is also a paved trailhead on the north side of S.R.
 50, just east of Goldenrod Road.
 The LEG will eventually extend 10 miles linking the University of Central Florida to the Cady Way Trail, then to the Cross Seminole Trail system, through the city of Oviedo and back to Blanchard Park.
-A butterfly Garden is available for viewing.

 Little Econ Greenway pocket map